 Remember, this is your sales pitch but it must be customer orientated at all times – that’s the key ingredient to making your online course stand out.

-You may have heard the saying, list the benefits, not the features…and it’s true, features don’t elicit an emotional response from your customers unlike showing the difference your course will make to someone’s life.
+You may have heard the saying, list the benefits, not the features…and it’s true, features don’t elicit an emotional response from your customers compared to showing them the difference your course will make to their life.

 But before you jump into how your course is the solution to all of their issues, list out your core benefits in bullet points.
 Directly address the problems you’ve identified in your overview.
-It’s essential that you have an insight into your audience’s challenges so that you can address them here, linking them directly into the course content.
+It’s essential that you have an insight into your audience’s challenges so that you can address them in this section, linking them directly into the course content.

 - Increase sales of your online course by incorporating proven sales strategies